-When a baby is less than 34 weeks’ gestation and the physician suspects preterm birth is imminent, corticosteroids (such as betamethasone) should be given to the mother to reduce the incidence and severity of respiratory distress syndrome (RDS), intraventricular hemorrhages (brain bleeds), sepsis, and periventricular leukomalacia (PVL) in the baby.
+When a baby is less than 34 weeks gestation and the physician suspects preterm birth is imminent, corticosteroids (such as betamethasone) should be given to the mother to reduce the incidence and severity of respiratory distress syndrome (RDS), intraventricular hemorrhages (brain bleeds), sepsis, and periventricular leukomalacia (PVL) in the baby (2).
 When appropriately given to the mother, corticosteroids help the baby’s lungs and other tissues mature before the baby is delivered.
-If the baby isn’t born as soon as the medical team had expected, corticosteroid therapy may be repeated.
-Corticosteroids can provide enormous long-term benefits when given to the baby in the womb, although there are also certain risks associated with this treatment.
+If the baby isn’t born as soon as the medical team had expected, corticosteroid therapy may be repeated under certain guidelines.
+Corticosteroids can provide enormous long-term benefits when given to the baby in the womb, although there are also certain risks associated with this treatment which must be taken into consideration by the physician.

 After delivery, medical staff should provide premature babies with surfactant.
-Surfactant is a lipoprotein that helps the lungs be more pliant and able to easily expand and retract.
+Surfactant is a lipoprotein that helps the lungs become more pliant and able to easily expand and retract.
 Mature lungs have millions of alveoli (airways).
+Surfactant allows these airways to remain open so that gas exchange occurs easily.
 If a baby has insufficient surfactant, the lungs will be stiff and these alveoli can collapse, leading to breathing trouble (even if the baby is on a ventilator).
 Surfactant helps prevent the alveoli from collapsing at the end of exhalation and helps open collapsed airways.

 Magnesium sulfate can also be given to the mother to protect the unborn baby’s brain, and to decrease the chance that the baby will develop cerebral palsy.

-Magnesium sulfate protects the baby’s brain in numerous ways:
+Magnesium sulfate protects the baby’s brain in numerous ways (4):

 - It increases cerebral (brain) blood flow